 - Free local gym membership to Capital City Health Club

-In order to be eligible for one of St. Peters’ two residency positions, applicants must:
+In order to be eligible for one of St. Peter’s three residency positions, applicants must:

 - Be a graduate of an ACPE accredited Doctor of Pharmacy degree program

-- Meet requirements for employment at St. Peter’s Hospital
+- Meet requirements for employment at St. Peter’s Health

 The following material must be submitted to PhORCAS by the first Monday in January of each year: